kairosity/mp2-tunnel-focus/README.md

 # Acknowledgements

+Thanks to tutor Support specifically:
-Thanks To Tutor Support specifically; Haley who helped me crack a particularly stubborn bug in the Manual Time Edit Function, Igor who gave me some great direction v-a-v Jasmine Testing & Stephen who helped me extract elements of my deleteTask() function to the global space to fix an addEventListener issue.
+- Haley who helped me crack a particularly stubborn bug in the Manual Time Edit Function and
+- Stephen who helped me extract elements of my deleteTask() function to the global space to fix an addEventListener issue.

+Thanks to the Code Institute Slack Community for their resources and information. <br>
+Thank you to my Code Institute mentor [Oluwafemi Medale](https://github.com/omedale) for his invaluable insight and instruction.